weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ~~~

-The kubelet is now restarting every few seconds, as it waits in a crashloop for `kubeadm` to tell it what to do.

 ### Initializing the Master

 The master is the machine where the "control plane" components run, including `etcd` (the cluster database) and the API server (which the `kubectl` CLI communicates with).